 While the endodontist no doubt was skilled, I attribute the ease at which he was able to complete the procedure to my state of mind which affected my physical state.
-From the time the doctor informed me of the problem, until he laid down all his tools, I was in the zen zone.
-I tapped into yoga to calm anxiety.
+From the time the doctor informed me of the problem until he laid down all his tools, I was in the zen zone.
+I tapped into yoga to calm my anxiety.
 I was practicing pranayama (breathwork) and silently chanting the healing mantra Ra Ma Da Sa.

-Jennifer Closshey, a Chopra Center certified yoga and meditation instructor, recently addressed therapists in Austin at the International Association of Yoga Therapists’ annual conference, SYTAR.
+Jennifer Closshey, a Chopra Center certified yoga and meditation instructor recently addressed therapists in Austin at the International Association of Yoga Therapists’ annual conference, SYTAR.
 She said nine to 15 percent of those who go to dentists have major anxiety.
 Instead of knowing how to cool themselves down with breathing or meditation, they resort to laughing gas (N2O) or intravenous sedation.

-Yogis to the rescue.
+Yoga to the rescue.

 Founded by Deepak Chopra in 1996, the Chopra Center helps people experience physical healing, emotional freedom, and higher states of consciousness by integrating the healing arts of the East with the West.

 For some, anxiety is difficult to control and the fight or flight mechanism kicks in on the dentist’s chair.
 Their blood pressure rises, perspiration increases, the adrenal glands pump out adrenaline and cortisol and they may feel tightening of the chest and uneasy breathing.
-While this response makes it harder and more complicated for the dentist to do his or her job, overactive fight or flight response can lead to diabetes, obesity, suppressed immune system and heart disease.
+While this response makes it harder and more complicated for the dentist to do his or her job, an overactive fight or flight response can lead to diabetes, obesity, suppressed immune system, and heart disease.

 “Regular activation of fight or flight response in non-life threatening situations can weaken our health,” explains Closshey.
 “Very few people at the dentists are practicing experienced yogis” who know how to manage stress.

-Before you lie horizontal with your apron pinned on, Closshey suggests you stand up in the office and do gentle arching and relaxing of the back, filling the lungs with air on the back bend and exhaling stale air with the forward rounding movement.
+Before you lie horizontal with your apron pinned on, Closshey suggests you stand up in the office and do gentle arching and relaxing of the back, filling the lungs with air on the backbend and exhaling stale air with the forward rounding movement.

 Once you’re lying down on the chair, breathe in for a count of four, and out for a count of six.
-Focusing on the breath, and the smooth inhalation and exhalation, is one of the primary methods that yogis use to calm themselves.
+Focusing on the breath, and the smooth inhalation and exhalation is one of the primary methods that yogis use to calm themselves.